 During the war years, rivets were removed, decorative top stitching was removed or painted on, and the adjustable back strap disappeared for good.

-1940s Casual Shirts
+1940s Casual Button Down Shirts

 The businessman’s dress shirt had a counterpart in the button down sport shirt.
 The look was nearly identical, but the casual shirt had a wide, soft, pointed collar.
-The other style was the sport collar, which had an extra wide point collar that flared out towards the armpit and a smaller notch underneath.
+The other style was the sport collar, which had an extra wide point collar that flared out towards the armpit with a smaller notch beneath.
 This created a small V opening– a much more breathable and relaxed style.
 Both collar styles were equally popular among men.

 Solid colors of cotton twill or rayon made casual shirts light yet durable.
 Shirts had boxy long sleeves and were straight cut along the bottom.
-They had two chest pockets that came in welt, button or fold over flaps.
+They had two chest pockets that came in welt, button, or fold-over flaps.
 Colors could be plain tan, brown, blue, green, or maroon with prints of large plaid, check, windowpane, or vertical stripes.

 The Hawaiian ‘Aloha’ shirt — featuring hand painted tropical scenes, birds and flowers — was introduced after the war.
 They had a sport collar and were worn untucked with a loose, boxy fit.
 Most had the classic two chest pockets, but some tropical prints only had one pocket.
 They were usually made of a light cotton or rayon.
-They were established as tourist shirts prior to the 1940s, but, after the war, men who were stationed or passed through remembered the natural beauty of the islands fondly.
+They were established as tourist shirts prior to the 1940s, but after the war, men who were stationed or passed through remembered the natural beauty of the islands fondly.

 The fad for the re-named Hawaiian shirt was propelled forward even more when in 1953 the movie From Here to Eternity depicted the lead characters wearing Hawaiian shirts as they responded to the Pearl Harbor bombing.
-After that, the Hawaiian shirt became infamous.
+After that, the Hawaiian shirt became famous.